HWR-llc/Streeter-Phelps_F2PY/README.md

 ### Working with the Streeter-Phelps Model

 If you want to work with the model, you can access it two different ways.
-You can either compile and run the Fortran code (*the boring way*) or you can use F2PY to create a Python interface (*the exciting way*).
+You can either compile and run the Fortran code or you can use F2PY to create a Python interface.
+The second option is more exciting because it allows you to access all of the powerful packages that other people have written for Python (e.g., GUIs).
 These instructions tell you how to both.

 #### Get the Model and the Supporting Tools

-Download the Streeter-Phelps model files from [here](https://github.com/HWR-llc/Streeter-Phelps_F2PY/releases/tag/v1.1) or you can connect to the [repo](https://github.com/HWR-llc/Streeter-Phelps_F2PY.git).
-Save the files on your computer.
-Make sure you put them somewhere where you have full write permissions (e.g., not  C:/ProgramFiles for Windows users).

-If you don't already have them, you will need to get a couple of tools to run the model.
-You will need a **Fortran compiler**.
-We will use the Fortran compiler to run the Streeter-Phelps model as an exectuable program.
-You can use a Windows based compiler (e.g., [Silverfrost FTN95](https://www.silverfrost.com/)), but you will also need to download a GNU compiler (e.g., [gfortran](https://gcc.gnu.org/wiki/GFortran)) to work with F2PY.

-You will also need either **[Anaconda](https://www.anaconda.com/) or [Miniconda](https://conda.io/miniconda.html)**.
-Anaconda is a free data science platform for Python.
-Miniconda is light version of Anaconda that excludes all of the default packages that come with Anaconda.
-The Windows download for Anaconda is ~600 MB whereas Miniconda is only ~50MB.
-The details of getting and installing these tools will depend on your operating system.
-I've written separate instructions for Windows, Linux, and Mac.
-So follow your operating system instructions below.
-The instructions merge again after all the tools are installed.
+There are operating specific installation instructions below.
+In general, you will need three things to run the Streeter-Phelps model.
+You will need: the model files, a Fortran compiler, and an installation of Python.
 A quick note for Mac users.
-Anaconda/Miniconda are only available as 64-bit installations for Macs.
+These instructions use Anaconda/Miniconda, and Anaconda/Miniconda require 64-bit operating systems.
 So if you have a 32-bit Mac, you will not be able to use this Streeter-Phelps model in Python.
 ##### Windows Install
 For Windows operating systems, you can use a non-GNU compiler to run the FORTRAN, but since you will need a GNU-compiler for the Python interface, I'm ignoring that option.
+ 1. Download the Streeter-Phelps model files from [here](https://github.com/HWR-llc/Streeter-Phelps_F2PY/releases/tag/v1.1) or you can connect to the [repo](https://github.com/HWR-llc/Streeter-Phelps_F2PY.git).
- 1. Download [MingGW-w64](https://sourceforge.net/projects/mingw-w64/) (Minimalist GNU Environment for Windows))
+ 2. Download [MingGW-w64](https://sourceforge.net/projects/mingw-w64/) (Minimalist GNU Environment for Windows))
- 2. Install to `C:\mingw` (this location is not necessarily required, but it will help you stay on the same page with subsequent directions) with these options:
+ 3. Install to `C:\mingw` (this location is not necessarily required, but it will help you stay on the same page with subsequent directions) with these options:
    -  Architecture: x86-64
    - Threads: posix
    - Exception: seh
- 3. Add MinGW to the system path
+ 4. Add MinGW to the system path
+     - **When adding MinGW, make sure you do not accidentally delete any values already in the Path.**
      - (Control Panel --> Advanced System Settings --> Environment Variables --> System Variables --> Path --> Add C:\mingw\mingw64\bin
-     - **When adding MinGW, make sure you do not accidentally delete any values already in the Path.**
- 4. To make sure the System Path is updated, restart your computer.
+ 5. To make sure the System Path is updated, restart your computer.
- 5. Open a Command Prompt and type `gfortran --verson`.
-You should get a response that begins: `gcc (x86_64-posix-seh-rev0, Built by MinGW-W64 project) 8.1.0 ...`
+ 6. Open a Command Prompt and type `gfortran --verson`.
+You should get a response that includes: `...(x86_64-posix-seh-rev0, Built by MinGW-W64 project) 8.1.0 ...`

 The next tool to get is Ananconda/Miniconda.
-If already have one of these you are all set (I recommend doing step 4 below to make sure what you have is working correctly).
+If already have one of these you are all set (I recommend doing step 9 below to make sure what you have is working correctly).
 It does not matter whether you have Python 2.X or Python 3.X.
 Python versioning gets dealt with later in these instructions as a part of the setting up the [conda environment](https://conda.io/docs/user-guide/tasks/manage-environments.html).
 If you don't already have Anaconda/Miniconda, I recommend working with Miniconda Python 2.7 for the Streeter-Phelps model.
 The following instructions assume you make that choice.

- 1. Download the [Miniconda](https://conda.io/miniconda.html) .exe installer.
+ 7. Download the [Miniconda](https://conda.io/miniconda.html) .exe installer.
- 2. After it downloads, use the default installation options except for the installation location.
+ 8. After it downloads, use the default installation options except for the installation location.
 Install the program to `C:\Miniconda2`.
- 3. A program called Anaconda Prompt will be installed on your computer and it should be in your Start menu.
+ 9. A program called Anaconda Prompt will be installed on your computer and it should be in your Start menu.
 Double click on the program and it opens a command line window ("Anaconda Prompt").
- 4. In the Anaconda Prompt, type `conda list`.
+ 10. In the Anaconda Prompt, type `conda list`.
 You should get response that begins: `# packages in environment at C:\Anaconda2:`
- 5. For troubleshooting the install, see the [detailed installation instructions](https://conda.io/docs/user-guide/install/index.html).
+ 11. For troubleshooting the install, see the [detailed installation instructions](https://conda.io/docs/user-guide/install/index.html).

 If you have MingGW and Miniconda installed correctly, you are all set.
 You can now start working with the Streeter-Phelps model.

  ##### Linux Install
 I have tested this with [Ubuntu](https://www.ubuntu.com/) LTS 16.04.
 If you are using a different version of Linux, some changes to the installation steps may be required, but I assume if you are running Linux that you know how to work this out on your own.
 The first tool you will need is a Fortran compiler.
 I have tested everything with [gfortran](https://gcc.gnu.org/wiki/GFortran), so I recommend that.

+ 1. Download the Streeter-Phelps model files from [here](https://github.com/HWR-llc/Streeter-Phelps_F2PY/releases/tag/v1.1) or you can connect to the [repo](https://github.com/HWR-llc/Streeter-Phelps_F2PY.git).
- 1. Open a Terminal and type `sudo apt install gfortran`.
+ 2. Open a Terminal and type `sudo apt install gfortran`.
- 2. After the installation is complete (with default options), type `gfortran --version`.
-You should get a response that begins: `gcc (Ubuntu 5.4.0-6ubuntu1~16.04.10) 5.4.0 20160609 ...`
+ 3. After the installation is complete (with default options), type `gfortran --version`.
+You should get a response that includes: `...(Ubuntu 5.4.0-6ubuntu1~16.04.10) 5.4.0 20160609 ...`

 The next tool to get is Anaconda/Miniconda.
-If already have one of these you are all set (I recommend doing step 4 below to make sure what you have is working correctly).
+If already have one of these you are all set (I recommend doing step 8 below to make sure what you have is working correctly).
 It does not matter whether you have Python 2.X or Python 3.X.
 Python versioning gets dealt with later in these instructions as a part of the setting up the [conda environment](https://conda.io/docs/user-guide/tasks/manage-environments.html).
 If you don't already have Anaconda/Miniconda, I recommend working with Miniconda Python 2.7 for the Streeter-Phelps model.
 The following instructions assume you made that choice.

- 1. Download the [Miniconda](https://conda.io/miniconda.html) bash installer.
+ 4. Download the [Miniconda](https://conda.io/miniconda.html) bash installer.
- 2. Open a Terminal and change directories to the directory where the bash script was saved.
+ 5. Open a Terminal and change directories to the directory where the bash script was saved.
- 3. Type `bash Miniconda2-latest-Linux-x86_64.sh`.
+ 6. Type `bash Miniconda2-latest-Linux-x86_64.sh`.
- 4. Accept default options until it asks if you want to `...prepend the Miniconda install location to PATH...`.
+ 7. Accept default options until it asks if you want to `...prepend the Miniconda install location to PATH...`.
 Type `yes`.
 This will allow you to run the conda commands from your terminal.
- 5. Close the active Terminal and open a new Terminal.
+ 8. Close the active Terminal and open a new Terminal.
 In the new Terminal type `conda list`.
 You should get response that begins: `# packages in environment at /home/username/miniconda2:`
- 6. For troubleshooting the install, see the [detailed installation instructions](https://conda.io/docs/user-guide/install/index.html).
+ 9. For troubleshooting the install, see the [detailed installation instructions](https://conda.io/docs/user-guide/install/index.html).

 If you have gfortran and Miniconda installed correctly, you are all set.
 You can now start working with the Streeter-Phelps model.

 ##### MacOSX Install
 I have tested this with MacOSX 10.10.5 [Yosemite](https://en.wikipedia.org/wiki/OS_X_Yosemite).
 I already mentioned that you cannot run the Streeter-Phelps model on a 32-bit Mac computer.
 I also do not know if the steps listed here will work on anything earlier than Yosemite.
 The first tool you will need is a Fortran compiler.
 I have tested everything with [gfortran](https://gcc.gnu.org/wiki/GFortran), so I recommend that.
 In order to install gfortran, you first have to enable the [Xcode](https://en.wikipedia.org/wiki/Xcode) Command Line Tools.
 Note, you do not need an Apple developer account to access these tools.

+ 1. Download the Streeter-Phelps model files from [here](https://github.com/HWR-llc/Streeter-Phelps_F2PY/releases/tag/v1.1) or you can connect to the [repo](https://github.com/HWR-llc/Streeter-Phelps_F2PY.git).
- 1. Open a terminal and type `xcode-select --install`.
+ 2. Open a terminal and type `xcode-select --install`.
 After the installation is complete (with default options), you have a number of new command line tools available to you.
 Unfortunately, gfortran is not one of them.
 So we need to add that.
- 2. go to this [gfortran distribution page](https://github.com/fxcoudert/gfortran-for-macOS/releases) and download the operating system appropriate version of gfortran.
+ 3. go to this [gfortran distribution page](https://github.com/fxcoudert/gfortran-for-macOS/releases) and download the operating system appropriate version of gfortran.
- 3. Double click the .dmg file.
+ 4. Double click the .dmg file.
 Extract the folder.
- 4. In your Terminal, navigate to the folder that has the .pkg file.
+ 5. In your Terminal, navigate to the folder that has the .pkg file.
- 5. Type `sudo installer -pkg gfortran.pkg -target /`.
+ 6. Type `sudo installer -pkg gfortran.pkg -target /`.
 This will install gfortran.
- 6. type `gfortran --version`.
-You should get a response that begins: `GNU Fortran (GCC) 5.2.0`
+ 7. type `gfortran --version`.
+You should get a response that includes: `...GNU Fortran (GCC) 5.2.0`

 The next tool to get is Anaconda/Miniconda.
-If already have one of these you are all set (I recommend doing step 4 below to make sure what you have is working correctly).
+If already have one of these you are all set (I recommend doing step 12 below to make sure what you have is working correctly).
 It does not matter whether you have Python 2.X or Python 3.X.
 Python versioning gets dealt with later in these instructions as a part of the setting up the [conda environment](https://conda.io/docs/user-guide/tasks/manage-environments.html).
 If you don't already have Anaconda/Miniconda, I recommend working with Miniconda Python 2.7 for the Streeter-Phelps model.
 The following instructions assume you made that choice.

- 1. Download the [Miniconda](https://conda.io/miniconda.html) bash installer.
+ 8. Download the [Miniconda](https://conda.io/miniconda.html) bash installer.
- 2. Open a terminal and change directories to the directory where the bash script was downloaded.
+ 9. Open a terminal and change directories to the directory where the bash script was downloaded.
- 3. Type `bash Miniconda2-latest-MacOSX-x86_64.sh`.
+ 10. Type `bash Miniconda2-latest-MacOSX-x86_64.sh`.
- 4. Accept default options until it asks if you want to `...prepend the Miniconda install location to PATH...`.
+ 11. Accept default options until it asks if you want to `...prepend the Miniconda install location to PATH...`.
 Type `yes`.
 This will allow you to run conda commands from your terminal.
- 5. Close the active Terminal and open a new Terminal.
+ 12. Close the active Terminal and open a new Terminal.
 In the new Terminal type `conda list`.
 You should get response that begins: `# packages in environment at /home/username/miniconda2:`
- 6. For troubleshooting the install, see the [detailed installation instructions](https://conda.io/docs/user-guide/install/index.html).
+ 13. For troubleshooting the install, see the [detailed installation instructions](https://conda.io/docs/user-guide/install/index.html).

 #### Running the Streeter-Phelps Model
 Now that we have a Fortran compiler (gfortran) and Miniconda, we are ready to work with the Streeter-Phelps model.
 We are going to look at two ways to work with Streeter-Phelps model: